From Phoenix to MARK and return #

 core-kit:funtoo/kits/python-kit/mark

-If it isn’t present check that on /etc/ego.conf
+If it isn’t present check that on /etc/ego.conf is present the row about python_kit_profile.

 To speedup the emerge solver remember to execute: